 Under the seat is also just enough storage space for one helmet, I was able to get my full-face HJC i70 to fit if positioned upside down (though do check yours for compatibility).
 Thanks to the revised frame, the NMAX can also take some pretty large top boxes for delivery use.

-As a mid-range 125cc scooter, the NMAX is priced smack bang in the middle of the market coming in at £3,400.
+As a mid-range 125cc scooter, the 2021 edition of the NMAX is priced smack bang in the middle of the market coming in at £3,400.

 There is simply no denying the NMAX is popular for good reason.
 It is a well-placed model from a reliable manufacturer that’s packed with spec to make it a great all-around commuter scooter, that looks attractive whilst also providing pretty decent fuel economy.